 A FORMERLY FORTIFIED BRIDGE

-Looking into history: In 1040, the construction of a bridge was decided upon and funded by a portion of the revenue from the ferry operated by the chapter to cross the Tarn.
-At that time, France was experiencing ‘bridge fever’ due to the development of traffic, a consequence of productive, demographic and commercial growth.
+Looking into history: In 1040, the construction of a bridge was decided upon and funded by a portion of the revenue from the ferry operated by the Chapter to cross the Tarn.
+At that time, France was experiencing ‘bridge fever’ due to the development of traffic, as a consequence of productive, demographic and commercial growth.
 In the 16th century, this bridge had a different appearance, as half-timbered 60 to 80 m2 houses straddled the roadway.
-11 families lived there, tanners, shoemakers, weavers, fullers, a fruit merchant.
+11 families lived there, tanners, shoemakers, weavers, fullers, and a fruit merchant.
 In 1766, following a major flood of the Tarn, the city bought the damaged houses to destroy them.

 A TOLL BRIDGE